ddimaria/rust-actix-framework/README.md

 Actix Web is a fast, powerful web framework for building web applications in Rust.
-This project aims to create ergonomic abstractions comparable to frameworks in other languages while attempting to maintain the performance benefits of Actix.
+This project aims to create ergonomic abstractions comparable to frameworks in other languages while attempting to maintain the performance benefits of Rust and Actix.

 ## Features